 Front of House

-Let’s start at the front of house, as this is where your customers are first going to experience your restaurant.
+As this is where your customers are first going to experience your restaurant, we’re starting at the front of house.
 As we saw from 2020 – 2022, there was an emphasis on cleanliness and reducing the amount of contact patrons had with shared materials.
 We anticipate this continuing through 2023, but for different reasons.

-We’ve seen a significant increase in the number of not only orders, but the number of platforms available.
+We’ve seen a significant increase in the number of not only orders, but the number of platforms available for restaurants to take advantage of.
 This began out of necessity, and we’ve seen it continue out of convenience.
-And that’s good news for restaurateurs!
+And that’s great news for restaurateurs!
 Restaurants that implement a third-party delivery service typically see increases of 10-20% in sales volume.
-So which platform do you decide to go with?
-There’s the heavy hitters such as Uber Eats, SkipTheDishes, GrubHub, and your local delivery platforms as well, and each of them have their own benefits.
+So which platform should you use?
+There’s the heavy hitters such as Uber Eats, SkipTheDishes, GrubHub in addition to your local delivery platforms, and each of them have their own benefits.
 The larger platforms will have a much larger reach for potential customers, while local platforms may have lower fees.
 Each of you will have a different threshold of what’s acceptable for fees, or whether your customers will accept a price increase for the delivery, and it will ultimately determine whether you’ll pursue one of the larger platforms, a local platform, or just going with in-house delivery services and systems that are on the market.

 QR Code Menus

-Now that we’ve looked at the front of house, let’s move to the back of house and see what’s going to be happening in 2023.
+Now that we’ve looked at the front of house, let’s move to the back of house and see what we predict happening in 2023.